Skip to main content

 A child and her foster parent lay beside one another in a field

-On July 4, a new type of hero hits the big screens.
-There are no capes, otherworldly powers, or big city backdrops.
+A new type of hero hit big screens this summer.
+There were no capes, otherworldly powers, or big city backdrops.
 Instead, the movie features a small community in east Texas and how its people rallied to help some of the most vulnerable children in the state.

 “Sound of Hope: The Story of Possum Trot” is inspired by a powerful true story of how a rural church became a beacon of hope for foster children, resulting in 77 adoptions.
 However, one of the movie’s executive producers, Joe Knittig, says the film is also about so much more than one town’s incredible commitment.
 It demonstrates how communities and people, not top-down forces, will solve our foster care crisis.